csgillespie/efficientR/main.md

 <p class="caption">(\#fig:4-1)Schematic illustrations of key project phases and levels of activity over time, based on @PMBoK2000.</p>
 </div>

-The tasks that a project should be split into will depend the nature of the work and the phases illustrated in Figure \@ref(fig:4-1) represent a rough starting point, not a template and the 'programming' phase will usually need to be split into at least 'data tidying', 'processing', and 'visualisation'.
+The tasks that a project should be split into will depend on the nature of the work and the phases illustrated in Figure \@ref(fig:4-1) represent a rough starting point, not a template and the 'programming' phase will usually need to be split into at least 'data tidying', 'processing', and 'visualisation'.

 ### Making your workflow SMART {#smart}

-A more rigorous (but potentially onerous) way to project plan is to divide the work into a series of objectives and tracking their progress throughout the project's duration.
+A more rigorous (but potentially onerous) way to project plan is to divide the work into a series of objectives and track their progress throughout the project's duration.
 One way to check if an objective is appropriate for action and review is by using the SMART criteria.

 - Specific: is the objective clearly defined and self-contained?